ai-mode/ai-mode-openai/README.md

 ## Overview

 The OpenAI backend for `ai-mode` provides seamless integration with OpenAI's language models through their API.
-It serves as a bridge between `ai-mode`'s powerful AI features and OpenAI's cutting-edge models, enabling you to leverage GPT-4o, o1, and other variants within your Emacs environment.
+It serves as a bridge between `ai-mode`'s powerful AI features and OpenAI's cutting-edge models, enabling you to leverage GPT-4o, o1, o3, and other variants within your Emacs environment.

 ## Key Features
-- **Multiple model support**: Access various OpenAI models including GPT-4o, o1, and their variants through a unified interface
+- **Multiple model support**: Access various OpenAI models including GPT-4o, o1, o3, GPT-4.1 series, and their variants through a unified interface
 - **Flexible configuration**: Customize temperature, max tokens, and other parameters per model to fine-tune AI responses
 - **Native API integration**: Direct communication with OpenAI's API using proper authentication and request handling
 - **Asynchronous operation**: Non-blocking API calls ensure smooth editor performance during AI interactions
 - **Model management**: Easy model selection and switching between different OpenAI offerings
+- **Usage tracking**: Automatic monitoring of token usage with callbacks for cost optimization

 This backend plugin enables `ai-mode` to harness the power of OpenAI's language models, providing the necessary infrastructure for API communication, authentication, and response processing within the broader `ai-mode` ecosystem.